 A status message indicates that the grading process is in progress.
 This process can take some time to complete, but you can navigate away from this page and do other work while it runs.

-4. To track the progress of the grading process, reload the page in your browser and scroll down to the Pending Instructor Tasks section.
+4. To check the progress of the grading process, reload the page in your browser and scroll down to the Pending Tasks section.
+The status of active tasks is shown in the table.